pug-php/pug/MIGRATION_GUIDE.md

 ## Update the dependency

+First if you use a PHP version lower than 5.5, you will need to upgrade it.
+We recommend you PHP 7.1.

 Supposing you manage your project dependencies with [composer](https://getcomposer.org/)
 (this really is the recommended way), you should run the following command: